-Finally, we examine individual heterogeneity in universalism gaps, using as the outcome variable the within-respondent difference in out-group donations between each collective vehicle and the personal vehicle.
-This within-individual comparison mitigates concerns about unobserved heterogeneity and allows us to control not only for standard socio-demographic variables but also for political ideology and trust in government.
-We find that individuals with higher cognitive skills are significantly more universalist in private contexts, whereas men and right-leaning individuals are more universalist in collective ones.
-These patterns suggest ethical and strategic divergences in preferences for universalism across the private and public spheres.
-In particular, collective channels may expand individuals' normative boundaries by invoking societal obligations beyond personal preferences - especially for men and right-wingers.
-By contrast, individuals with higher cognitive skills may contract these boundaries in collective contexts to preserve market-based mechanisms from which they are more likely to benefit (Kuziemko et al. 2023).
+Finally, we examine heterogeneity in universalism gaps, using as outcome the within-respondent difference in out-group allocations between each collective channel and the personal channel.
+This design mitigates concerns about unobserved heterogeneity and enables us to control not only for standard socio-demographic characteristics such as income and education, but also for political ideology and trust in government.
+Strikingly, we find that men and right-leaning respondents expand their universalism in collective contexts, whereas individuals with higher cognitive skills contract it.
+These patterns point to ethical and strategic divergences across normative layers within individuals: collective channels may expand normative boundaries by invoking societal obligations beyond personal preferences, but they may also contract them when individuals emphasize efficiency trade-offs, such as the view that redistribution undermines growth.